impactfitnessoakland.com

 Do I need to see a physical therapist for thoracic stiffness?

 If there’s pain that hasn’t responded to two weeks of careful mobility work, or if you have numbness, tingling, or shooting symptoms — yes, see a PT or doctor.
 If the thoracic spine is just stiff and uncomfortable, a competent coach can usually get the range back without a PT referral.
+Our Oakland clients often work with both in parallel, especially post-injury.

 Suggested Next Step